 Other LLC Activities

-After drafting and filing your Certificate of Organization, there are a few other activities your Nebraska LLC will need to complete to ensure you remain in good standing.
+After drafting and filing your Certificate of Organization, your Nebraska LLC will need to complete a few other tasks to ensure you remain in good standing.

 All Nebraska LLCs are required to file a biennial report once every two years with the Nebraska Secretary of State.
 You can file your biennial reports online or via postal mail, and the filing fee is $10.
 Your Nebraska LLC’s biennial report is due during odd-numbered years and must be filed no later than April 1st.
 As an example, Nebraska LLCs organized during 2021 would need to file a biennial report in 2023 and every two years thereafter.

 Depending on where in Nebraska your business is located or what type of business you’ll be conducting, you may be required to obtain additional business licenses and permits.
 Check with your city or county clerk’s office for local licensing requirements.
 State licensing requirements can be found on the Nebraska State Business Licensing website here.

 If your Nebraska LLC will be collecting sales tax, selling goods, or hiring employees then you will need to register with the Nebraska Department of Revenue.
 Single-member LLCs without employees may also be required to register with the DOR under certain circumstances.
 You can register online via the Nebraska DOR’s website here.